jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2i.md

 ### Too Big To Fail

-77 The country derived no benefit from this operation even if it was practicable and profitable to the bank as a mercantile company.
+{{< s v="77" >}} The country derived no benefit from this operation even if it was practicable and profitable to the bank as a mercantile company.

 On the contrary, the country suffered a very considerable loss by it.
 This operation could not augment the amount of money to be lent.